naughtius-maximus-8492/wireguard-tunnel-forwarding/README.md

 This is the machine you're hosting your wireguard server on and has access to the network use to expose your services.
 Generally, nothing runs on this host but the wireguard server.
 This is likely a publically accessible VPS in a datacenter.

 ## Requirements
+Note that these scripts are designed for IPV4 only.
 ### Server & Peer Hosts
 - wireguard
 - Linux